-During a portion of fiscal year 2021, the Compensation Committee was composed of D. Michael Steuert (current Chair), Lawrence R. Dickerson, and Kathleen M. Shanahan, none of whom is an employee or current or former officer of our Company, or any of the Company's subsidiaries, nor had any relationship with our Company requiring disclosure.
+During fiscal year 2022, the Compensation Committee was composed of D. Michael Steuert (Chair), Ryan J. Levenson, and Earl L. Shipp, none of whom is an employee or current or former officer of our Company, or any of the Company's subsidiaries, nor had any relationship with our Company requiring disclosure.
 The Board has determined that Messrs.
-Steuert and Dickerson and Ms. Shanahan are independent in accordance with NASDAQ Marketplace Rules.
-On September 8, 2021, Ryan J. Levenson replaced Lawrence R. Dickerson as a member of the Company's subsidiaries, nor has he had any relationship with our Company requiring disclosure.
-The Board that Mr. Levenson is not an employee or current or former officer of our Company, or any of the Company's subsidiaries, nor has he had any relationship with our Company requiring disclosure.
-The Board has determined that Mr. Levenson is independent in accordance with NASDAQ Marketplace Rules.
-There were no interlocking relationships during the fiscal year ended December 31, 2021.
+Steuert, Levenson and Shipp are independent in accordance with NASDAQ Marketplace Rules.